EnigmaEngine/EnigmaEngine.github.io/docs/animation-format.markdown

     will be completely empty, but are necessary to ensure the explosion will animate properly.

-    With frame attributes, you cut out the transparent parts completely when generating your texture, then read them by defining the full size of the final image, as well as where in your image the texture should be positioned.
+    With frame attributes, you cut out the transparent parts completely when generating your texture, then insert them afterward by defining the full size of the final image, as well as where in your image the texture should be positioned.

     frameWidth and frameHeight define the width and height of the final output image (which should ideally be the same through the whole animation), and frameX and frameY determine the horizontal and vertical position of your texture in that image.